realitymod/Manual/en/set-up.md

 * PR:BF2 has its own file verification before you start the game.
 You will not be able to play online with modified files.
 You can still use them offline.
 * PR:BF2 needs to be started using the PR Launcher.
 Launching BF2.EXE or PRBF2.EXE will not work.
-* In addition to the built-in server browser you can use the web-based [PRSpy](http://realitymodfiles.com/geze/prspy/) to browse and join PR:BF2 servers.
+* In addition to the built-in server browser you can use the web-based [PRSpy](https://www.realitymod.com/prspy/) to browse and join PR:BF2 servers.
 PRSpy also features a friend-list which makes locating your friends much easier.

-Direct link link to PRSpy : [http://www.realitymod.com/prspy/](http://www.realitymod.com/prspy/)

-* If the server you want to join is full you now have the option of using Auto Deploy.
+* If the server you want to join is full, now you have the option of using Auto Deploy.
 Select the server, click on “SERVER INFO” and then “AUTO DEPLOY”.
 A dialog will open that explains the remaining steps.
 Then simply sit back and wait to be connected once a slot opens up.
 * The Support Menu in the PR Launcher can come in very handy.
 It can gather all system information of your computer for you to copy and paste into our Support forums for when you need assistance.
 It can also provide you with your CD-Key Hash.

 Here are a couple of forum links from realitymod.com to use for various common reasons: